-Grown-up rhino's still need as much support and love as the younger ones do!
-In fact even more so, as security concerns increase.
-Just because they have grown older and a little less cute perhaps, does not make them any less important.
-We have 6 strong and incredible rhino survivors in our care, that still need our support, commitment, love, and most importantly, protection.
-This comes with great financial costs that keep on rising, and we can't do it alone.
+Mature rhinos need as much support and love as the younger ones!
+In fact, even more so, as security concerns increase daily.
+Just because they are older and possibly a little less cute, does not make them any less vulnerable.
+We have 3 strong and incredible rhino survivors in our care that still need our support, commitment, love, and most importantly, protection.
+This comes with great financial costs that keep rising, and we can't do it alone.
 We need all the help we can get.

-The funds raised in this project will help to cover the daily running costs of each rhino for the next year, as well as procure some much needed equipment for keeping them safe.
-The Rhino's Security however, is our primary concern, and the funds raised will definitely help us do that, as some of the funds go to the operation of the anti-poaching unit at HESC.
+The funds raised in this project will help to cover the daily running costs of each rhino for the next year, as well as procure some much-needed equipment for keeping them safe.
+The rhinos' security is our primary concern and the funds raised will enable us to strengthen our security.
+Anti-poaching initiatives have and always will remain a priority at HESC.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 http://wildlifeconservationtrust.co.za / http://hesc.co.za